Vacation: Regional meaning

-Vacation, in English-speaking North America, describes recreational travel, such as a short pleasure trip, or a journey abroad.
+Vacation, in English-speaking North America, describes recreational travel, such as a short pleasure trip or a journey abroad.
 People in Commonwealth countries use the term holiday to describe absence from work as well as to describe a vacation or journey.
 Vacation can mean either staying home or going somewhere.

 Canadians often use vacation and holiday interchangeably referring to a trip away from home or time off work.
-In Australia and the UK, holiday can refer to a vacation or a public holiday.
+In Australia, New Zealand and the UK, holiday can refer to a vacation or a public holiday.

-The Vanderbilts, Rockefellers, Carnegies, Huntingtons and other fabulously wealthy industrialists built their own spectacular "great camps" in the Adirondacks of upstate New York where they could spend time with their families in private luxury.
-The scions of New York City took to declaring that they would "vacate" their city homes for their lakeside summer retreats, and the term "vacation" replaced the British "holiday" in common parlance.
+In the 1800s, New York City industrialists such as the Vanderbilts, Rockefellers, Carnegies, and Huntingtons built their own "great camps" in the Adirondack Mountains of upstate New York where they could spend time with their families in private luxury, declaring that they would "vacate" their city homes for their lakeside summer retreats; thus the term "vacation" replaced the British "holiday" in common parlance in the United States, with influence from guidebook author William Henry Harrison Murray.

 In Hungarian, the word vakáció can mean both a recreational trip, an officially granted absence from work (generally in warmer months), and the summer (longest) school break.
 For absence from work, the word szabadság (freedom/liberty) can be used, possibly as betegszabadság (sickness freedom/sickness liberty) when the reason of absence is medical in nature.